 Water Taxis

 King County Metro operates two water taxi routes, with service from the Seattle waterfront at Pier 50 to West Seattle and Vashon Island.
 Fare can be paid with the Transit Go Ticket app or ORCA.
-Water taxis do not operate on weekends or on major holidays.
-This includes the Fourth of July and Labor Day.
+Water taxis do not operate on weekends or major holidays, including the Fourth of July and Labor Day.

 Water Ferries

-Seattle maintains the largest ferry system in the country and world’s second largest.
-Managed by the Washington State Department of Transportation, the system operates 10 routes.
+Seattle maintains the most extensive ferry system in the country and the world’s second-largest.
+Managed by the Washington State Department of Transportation, the system operates ten routes.
 The ferry system serves islands and communities within Puget Sound.
-Service to British Columbia, Canada is currently out of service due to COVID-19.
-Among popular destinations served are Olympia, Tacoma, Bainbridge Island and San Juan Islands.
+Service to British Columbia, Canada, is currently out of service due to COVID-19.
+Among popular destinations served are Olympia, Tacoma, Bainbridge Island, and San Juan Islands.

 Boat Tours

 Several boat tours are available, with boats of all sizes.
-Among the best is Argosy Cruises, well known for its scenic harbor cruises.
-Service on Argosy Cruises just resumed June 14 and reservations can be booked online.
+Among the best is Argosy Cruises, which is well-known for its scenic harbor cruises.
+Argosy Cruises’ service resumed on June 14, and reservations can be booked online.
 Other popular services are Waterway Cruises and Seattle Boat Company.
-For whale watching, Clipper Vacations is the only local tour operator.
+Clipper Vacations is the only local tour operator for whale watching.

 Related: Attractions To See With A Seattle CityPASS